-Welcome from Executive and Artistic Director Doris Fukawa
+Welcome from Director Emeritus Doris Fukawa

 When violinist Anne Crowden founded the Crowden School in 1983, she called it her “Grand Experiment.”
 She was entering unknown territory, and she certainly never imagined that her dreams of a supportive educational environment for musical children would develop into a thriving, established Bay Area cultural institution.
 Anne succeeded because of the quality of her vision and musical standards, and the force of her personality.
 Like Anne herself, Crowden inspires unusual dedication and passion.